RubixML/Housing/README.md

 The first hyper-parameter is the booster instance i.e the tree that is used to fix up the errors of the base estimator.
 The step size is controlled by the *rate* hyper-parameter.
 In addition, you can control the maximum number of iterations with the *estimators* parameter and the ratio of training data to feed into each booster with the *ratio* parameter.
 For a full list of hyper-parameters, see the [docs](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html).

-We choose to use a Regression Tree with max depth of 4 as the boosting estimator, a learning rate of 0.1, and a maximum of 300 iterations using 80% of the training data per iteration.
+For this example we use a Regression Tree with max depth of 4 as the boosting estimator, with a learning rate of 0.1.

 ```php
 use Rubix\ML\PersistentModel;